 - The Prevent App Nap setting applies to specific instances of applications, so this setting will not be applied to copies of an application (e.g. on a backup volume).

 - The Local Items Keychain is a local repository of passwords and other form data eligible to be synced via iCloud to your other devices running iOS 7 or newer.
 Safari and Mail store passwords in the Local Items keychain.
-The Local Items Keychain is only respected on the original volume on which it was created, it cannot be restored from any backup (even Time Machine).
-If you enable iCloud Keychain syncing (before you find yourself in a need-to-restore position), however, the passwords in this keychain will be stored in iCloud and shared with a restored volume once you log in to iCloud on that restored volume.
+Some items in Local Items Keychain cannot be migrated to another Mac (this setting cannot be overidden, even by the user), and the rest can only be migrated to another Mac if your backup volume is encrypted.

 - TeamViewer Product Support recommends that TeamViewer be reinstalled when restoring a backup to a different Macintosh.